ysyk2021/the-self-aware-leader-techniques-for-personal-growth-and-business-success/src/chapter-1-2.md

-Introduction: Explanation of the Importance of Self-Awareness in Leadership
+Explanation of the Importance of Self-Awareness in Leadership
 ===========================================================================

 Self-awareness is a crucial skill for effective leadership, and involves understanding one's own strengths, weaknesses, values, and motivations.
 In this book, we will explore the importance of self-awareness in leadership, and provide techniques and strategies for cultivating self-awareness and achieving personal growth and business success.